 Stacey grew up in a small town in central Illinois.
 She has always had a passion for all things creative and children, which led her to study both child psychology and photography.
 She has been fortunate enough to have traveled to Europe and had the opportunity to live in several places before settling in southern Missouri with her family.

 Stacey became involved with STARS in 2012, shortly after moving to the area.
-She has helped make costumes for 10 STARS productions and has been affectionately nicknamed "The Costume Lady."
-It is her desire to use fun art projects to instill the principles of art as well as inspire children to always think creatively.
+She has helped make costumes for several STARS productions and has been affectionately nicknamed "The Costume Lady."
+It is her desire to use fun art projects to instill the principles of art as well as inspire children to always think creatively

 Kristy knew from a young age that she wanted to teach.
 At the end of her 5th grade year, she attended a band information meeting where she was told that she didn’t have “flute lips” and that she should play the trumpet.
 It was a good decision for her as she eventually made the Missouri All-State Band her senior year of high school.
 It was through her involvement in the high school band that she decided that she wanted to teach music.